 When a non-AP STA, which is affiliated with a non-AP MLD and operates on one of a pair of NSTR or EMLSR or EMLMR links, is a member of a R-TWT SP on the first link; if the second non-AP STA affiliated with the same MLD is not a member of any other R-TWT SPs on the second link that overlap with the first SP, then the second non-AP STA and its associated AP (referred as the second AP), if their respective dot11RestrictedTWTOptionImplemented equal to true, should follow the rules below:

-— The second AP as a TXOP holder on the second link should ensure its TXOP ends no later than T amount of time before the start time of the R-TWT SP on the first link, — The second non-AP STA as a TXOP holder on the second link should ensure its TXOP ends no later than T amount of time before the start time of the R-TWT SP on the first link,
+— The second AP as a TXOP holder on the second link should ensure its TXOP ends no later than T1 amount of time before the start time of the R-TWT SP on the first link, — The second non-AP STA as a TXOP holder on the second link should ensure its TXOP ends no later than T2 amount of time before the start time of the R-TWT SP on the first link,

+where T1 equals to one of the following values:

+— 0 if the two non-AP STAs operate on a pair of NSTR links, — aSIFSTime + aSlotTime + aRxPHYStartDelay + EMLSR transition delay, where the aRxPHYStartDelay is 20 us and the EMLSR transition delay is indicated in the EMLSR Transition Delay subfield, as specified for the pair of EMLSR links if the two non-AP STAs belong to a pair of EMLSR links, — aSIFSTime + aSlotTime + aRxPHYStartDelay + EMLMR transition delay, where the aRxPHYStartDelay is 20 us and the EMLMR transition delay is indicated in the EMLMR Transition Delay subfield, as specified for the pair of EMLMR links if the two non-AP STAs belong to a pair of EMLMR links.

-where T equals to one of the following values:
+where T2 equals to one of the following values:

-— 0 if the two non-AP STAs operate on a pair of NSTR links, — the EMLSR transition delay, indicated in the EMLSR Transition Delay subfield, as specified for the pair of EMLSR links if the two non-AP STAs belong to a pair of EMLSR links, — the EMLMR delay, indicated in the EMLMR Delay subfield, as specified for the pair of EMLMR links if the two non-AP STAs belong to a pair of EMLMR links.
+— 0 if the two non-AP STAs operate on a pair of NSTR links, — the EMLSR transition delay, indicated in the EMLSR Transition Delay subfield, as specified for the pair of EMLSR links if the two non-AP STAs belong to a pair of EMLSR links, — the EMLMR transition delay, indicated in the EMLMR Transition Delay subfield, as specified for the pair of EMLMR links if the two non-AP STAs belong to a pair of EMLMR links.